openshift-labs/cloud-native-guides/fault-tolerance.md

 $ oc run web-load --rm --attach --restart='Never' --image=jordi/ab -- -n 50000 -c 10 http://web:8080/
 ~~~

 In the above, `--image` specified which container image should be deployed.
-OpenShift will first
+OpenShift first
 looks in the internal image registry and then in defined upstream registries
 ([Red Hat Container Catalog](https://access.redhat.com/search/#/container-images) and
 [Docker Hub](https://hub.docker.com) by default) to find and pull this image.
 After `--`, you
 can override the container entry point to whatever command you want to run in that container.

-As you the load is generated, you will notice that it will create a spike in the
+As the load is generated, you will notice that it will create a spike in the
 Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured
 on the deployment config) to cope with the load.